frink-okn/graph-descriptions/dream-kg/classes/SdohAudience.md

 - or you can delete the todos
 - if you think the class is perfect.
 notes:
-- There are 81 instances of this class.
+- Class with 81 occurences.
 examples:
-- value: dreamkg:category/audience/FosterYouth
+- value: dreamkg:category/audience/DomesticViolenceSurvivors
 from_schema: dream-kg
 slots:
 - sdoh_audienceType